wynnshu/PrereqSolver/README.md

 # Course Prerequisite Path Planner

-A web application that generates all possible course plans to reach a target class, given a student's completed coursework.
-Built for Cornell University's course catalog.
+A web application that takes a student's compeleted coursework and generates all possible paths to a target course, accounting for prerequisites and sorted by length.
+Built for Cornell University's FA25 course catalog.

 ## Overview

-Students often struggle to figure out which courses they need to take before enrolling in an upper-level class.
+Students interested in a particular high-level course may wonder what background knowledge and prerequisite courses are required.
 This tool solves that problem by:

-1. Modeling the entire course catalog as a prerequisite graph
-2. Parsing complex prerequisite requirements (AND/OR combinations, equivalencies)
+1. Parsing complex prerequisite requirements (AND/OR combinations, equivalencies)
+2. Pruning redundant paths based on already-completed courses
 3. Generating all valid course sequences to reach a target course
-4. Pruning redundant paths based on already-completed courses

 ## Features

 - **Path Generation**: Finds all possible routes to a target course
 - **Equivalency Handling**: Recognizes that CS 1110 and CS 1112 satisfy the same requirement
 - **Smart Pruning**: If you've taken CS 2110, it knows you've satisfied CS 1110/1112 transitively
-- **OR Branch Optimization**: Prefers real courses over "permission of instructor" alternatives
+- **OR Branch Optimization**: Prefers real courses over "permission of instructor" or "special requirement" alternatives
 - **Topological Ordering**: Uses DFS post-order traversal to output courses in the correct order, with SPECIAL/PERMISSION requirements placed immediately before the course that needs them

 ## Example